UK - Terms of Service

 Law or regulation: We need to comply with the relevant law or regulation,

-Your actions: The transaction breaches limits which apply to your Curve account, you’ve breached these Terms, failed to provide us with information we’ve asked for or your account has been blocked, or
+Your actions: The transaction breaches limits which apply to your Curve account, you’ve breached these Terms, you’ve failed to provide us with information we’ve asked for, or your account has been blocked for any other legitimate reason, or

 Third parties: If a third party (e.g. a card network) prevents us from making the payment.